 In the Town Centre you will find an artist panel within St Andrews Shopping Centre depicting Droitwich Spa’s Roman history until the early modern period.
 Amongst the historical events featured is King Ethelbald granting Evesham Abbey the right to a Droitwich salt pit, King John granting salt rights to the burgess of Droitwich in, St Richard in his bishops robes and Edward Winslow, Pilgrim Father.

-St Andrew Square features a bronze statue of Edward Winslow of Droitwich.
+St Andrews Square features a bronze statue of Edward Winslow of Droitwich.
 Born in 1595 in the town and baptised in St Peters Church, he was one of the founding fathers of America who sailed on the Mayfower in 1620.
 He was governor there for many years.
 The statue was sculpted by Sara Ingleby-Mackenzie.

 While here you may be interested to visit the interior of the Church of the Sacred Heart and Saint Catherine of Alexandria, located on the Worcester Road, which is a must see!
 Covered in millions of Italian glass mosaic tiles, it depicts the life of Saint Richard De Wyche and other biblical scenes.